SelfAPR: Self-supervised Program Repair with Test Execution Diagnostics

-Our work considers a novel code representation that forms a tuple of <$\mathcal{P'}$,$\mathcal{D}$, $\mathcal{P}$>.
-This novel diagnostic representation is a stronger augmentation of the existing training sample representation with a pair of buggy code and fixed code \cite{CoCoNuT,CURE-icse21,Recoder,RewardRepair-icse22,SEQUENCER,Tufano-ICSE19,DLFix}.
+\emph{Subtokenization.} Once a training sample is represented as a sequence of tokens, we use subtokenization before entering it into the neural network.
+This is essential in order to reduce vocabulary size \cite{CURE-icse21}. \approach follows \cite{modit-ase21,RewardRepair-icse22} to use a sentence-piece tokenizer \cite{Kudo2018SentencePieceAS}.
+Sentence-piece tokenization divides every token into a sequence of subtokens.

+\emph{Inference Phase.} In the inference phase, we use the trained model to repair future bugs from the same project.
+Specifically, \approach takes an input of a buggy program ($\mathcal{P}$) and the failing test diagnostic $\mathcal{D}$.
+We employ fault localization (FL) (e.g., Ochiai \cite{fl-tool} or Gzoltar \cite{GZoltar}) to generate a ranked list of suspicious buggy lines.
+For a given suspicious statement found by FL, \approach constructs an inference input per our representation with: 1) the suspicious statement and its context, and 2) the test execution diagnostic.
+This input is given to the patch generator (transformer-based neural model), which outputs the most likely patch, or may enumerate the $K$ best patches for that suspicious statement with beam search, where $K$ is fully configurable, a.k.a, the beam search size.

-To our knowledge, our work is novel in two respects.
-First, it is the first to propose self-supervised functional program repair learning.
-Second, it is the first to add compiler and test case information as part of the input representation for neural program repair.
-As an opposite, the previous studies \cite{CoCoNuT,CURE-icse21,Recoder,SEQUENCER} only consider as input of a pair of the buggy and fixed source code.
+To our knowledge, our work is novel in two aspects.
+First, it is the first to propose project-specific training using a different version of the same project under repair.
+This enables the neural model to learn project-specific knowledge and mitigate the training discrepancy when the training and testing datasets come from different projects.
+Second, \approach is the first to add compiler and test suite execution information as part of the input representation for neural program repair.
+As an opposite, the previous supervised-learning studies all consider as input a pair of the buggy and fixed source code.
+The related two self-supervised learning approaches \cite{Yasunaga20DrRepair, allamanis2021self-buglab} neither include test execution diagnostics, nor are founded in project-specific training with a past version of the project under repair.